 Nestle, too, has a presence and is the fifth largest confectionery player in terms of market share in Indonesia, according to Euromonitor data.
-Its product product line in the country includes KitKat, Fox’s sugar candy, Polo candy, Nestle Crunch and Milo chocolate bars.
+Its product line in the country includes KitKat, Fox’s sugar candy, Polo candy, Nestle Crunch, and Milo chocolate bars.

 Looking at the sector by category, chocolate is booming in Indonesia, helped in part by its youthful population.

 In 2014, the category was worth US$888.2m.
 By 2018 it is forecast to be worth US$1.38bn, Euromonitor says.
 It is perceived as a “premium” product the research firm said, often offered to business partners and relatives during festive periods, namely Hari Raya Idul Fitri, Christmas, and New Year.

 Despite growing health awareness that is seeing chocolate have to compete with other snack categories such as health biscuits and snack bars, it is predicted to continue to grow in popularity in Indonesia, with this “premium” positioning continuing to influence sales, Euromonitor forecasts.